Ida Bridgeman, Countess of Bradford

 The countess, then Viscountess Newport, became namesake of Lady Ida's Well close to the Weir Brook the north of the village of Kinnerley, Shropshire.
 It is a natural water spring that she discovered in 1895 and championed its health benefits.

-The countess was a Lady of the Bedchamber to Mary of Teck when Princess of Wales in 1901–1902.
+The countess was a Lady of the Bedchamber to Mary of Teck, then Princess of Wales, in 1901–1902.

 After the death of her husband in 1915, she became known as Dowager Countess of Bradford.
 She remained resident at the family home of Castle Bromwich Hall until her death, following which the house was rented out.
 She is buried with her husband at St Andrew's Church, Weston-under-Lizard, near the family seat of Weston Park.